attester/attester/README.md

 Aria Templates Javascript Test Runner
 =====================================

-*atjstestrunner* is a command line tool allowing to run javascript tests in a web browser.
+*attester* is a command line tool allowing to run javascript tests in a web browser.

 It starts an internal web server, then starts a set of web browsers, makes them execute the tests, and finally writes test reports.